Lovely-Sim-Racing/lovely-dashboard/docs/ascher-racing.md

 ![Ascher Racing Artura Rotary Dials](./images/rotary-dials.png)

+> [!NOTE]
+> To initialise the Rotary Dials, you must first click the trigger button and then rotate the dial.
+This is necessary in order to capture the modifier mode.
+This is required only once per Simhub session, you will not be required to do this again until you restart Simhub.

 # Device Settings
 The **Ascher Racing Artura Series** steering wheels allow you to customise a few things on the wheel itself.
 Now, with the **Lovely Dashboard integration** you can see exactly what you're changing, along with useful information and instructions.